locationtech/geomesa/docs/user/data_management.rst

 ---------------------

 GeoMesa support Accumulo visibilities for securing data.
 Visibilities can be set at data store level, feature level or individual attribute level.
+For information on scan authorizations, see :ref:`accumulo_tutorials_security`.

 Data Store Level Visibilities